DFT+DMFT investigation of the magnetic phase transition in the itinerant ferromagnet Fe$_{3}$GaTe$_{2}$

-We now address the issue of how flat bands improve the magnetic phase transition temperature.
-The spin susceptibility obtained from NM calculations, as shown in Figure~\ref{fig4}a, reveals that Fe1 and Fe2 exhibit Curie-Weiss behavior over a broad temperature range.
-However, it is noteworthy that the spin susceptibility of Fe2 deviates from the Curie-Weiss law below 400 K. This deviation may arise from the Fe-$d$ electrons forming quasi-particles with screening effects, such as Kondo screening.\cite{Xu2022} The enhanced DOS near the Fermi level, derived from DFT+DMFT calculations of the NM state, is significantly larger than that from DFT+U calculations.
-This increased DOS near the Fermi level enhances the likelihood of a ferromagnetic phase transition.\cite{Yu2022} Furthermore, in magnetic DFT+DMFT calculations, as depicted in Figure~\ref{fig4}b, the Curie-Weiss law is also observed above Curie temperature.
-However, there is a notable increase in spin susceptibility (see inset of Figure~\ref{fig4}b), and the spin susceptibility of Fe2 deviates from the Curie-Weiss law below the Curie temperature.
-Notably, while the spin susceptibility of Fe1 is higher than that of Fe2 and increases substantially with decreasing temperature, no deviation from the Curie-Weiss law is observed for Fe1 until the lowest calculated temperature.
-This suggests that Fe2 may play a crucial role in driving the ferromagnetic transition in Fe$_{3}$GaTe$_{2}$.
-The significance of Fe2 is further corroborated by the atomic and orbital-resolved spectral functions shown in Figures~\ref{fig3}e and f, which indicate that Fe2 predominantly contributes to the flat bands in both spin channels.
-Thus, our systematic study first establishes a direct correlation between flat bands and ferromagnetic transition temperature.
+To investigate this potential relationship, we calculated the spin susceptibility at varying temperatures.
+First, the spin susceptibility obtained from PM calculations, as shown in Fig.~\ref{fig5}(a), reveals that both Fe1 and Fe2 sites exhibit Curie-Weiss behavior over a broad temperature range.
+However, it is noteworthy that the spin susceptibility of Fe2 site deviates from the Curie-Weiss law below 400 K. This deviation may arise from the Fe-$d$ electrons forming quasi-particles with screening effects, such as Kondo screening \cite{Xu2022}.
+In contrast, within our calculated temperature range, the susceptibility of the Fe1 site in PM calculations continues to follow the Curie-Weiss law.
+Comparing the susceptibility behavior of Fe1 and Fe2 sites, we speculate that spin fluctuations are more pronounced at Fe2 site.
+Furthermore, magnetic DFT+DMFT calculations, as depicted in Fig.~\ref{fig5}(b), reveal that the Curie-Weiss law holds above the Curie temperature.
+Below approximately 400 K, a notable increase in the spin susceptibility of the Fe2 site is observed, accompanied by a deviation from the Curie-Weiss law.
+Interestingly, this deviation follows an opposite trend compared to that observed in paramagnetic DFT+DMFT calculations.
+Such behavior is expected, as spin susceptibility generally increases as the system approaches the ferromagnetic transition in real materials.
+However, a surprising observation is that the susceptibility of the Fe1 site continues to follow the Curie-Weiss law across the entire investigated temperature range.
+It is well known that near a ferromagnetic phase transition, short-range magnetic order and significant quantum fluctuations render the mean-field-based Curie-Weiss model inadequate \cite{Kubler2009}.
+These effects are not fully captured within single-site DFT+DMFT calculations, which likely explains the observed Curie-Weiss-like susceptibility of the Fe1 site.
+This interpretation is further supported by the fact that the larger magnetic moment and higher susceptibility of the Fe1 site help suppress spin fluctuations of Fe1 atoms.
+Conversely, the lower susceptibility and stronger spin fluctuations at the Fe2 site contribute to the observed deviation in its susceptibility behavior in magnetic DFT+DMFT calculations.